 Paris 5 nights Hotel info

 Day 2: Arrival in Paris

 Welcome to France!
 Meet your Tour Director and fellow travelers at tonight’s welcome dinner.

 Day 3: Sightseeing tour of Paris

-• Drive down the sycamore-lined Champs-Élysées in view of the Arc de Triomphe
+• Drive down the sycamore-lined Champs-Élysées to view the Arc de Triomphe

-• Pass the legendary Notre-Dame Cathedral, located on an island in the Seine River
+• Pass Pont Neuf and the legendary Notre-Dame Cathedral, located on an island in the Seine River

-• See the Eiffel Tower, the Palais Garnier opera house and Place de la Concorde, the city’s grandest square
+• See the Eiffel Tower, the Palais Garnier opera house, and Place de la Concorde, the city’s grandest square

-• Marvel at the eclectic and iconic architecture of the Louvre
+• Marvel at the iconic architecture of the Louvre and Hôtel des Invalides